Spy × Family (TV series): Season 1

 Produced by Wit Studio and CloverWorks, the first season of Spy × Family was broadcast on TV Tokyo in 25 episodes divided into two parts.
 The first part, consisting of 12 episodes, aired from 9 April to 25 June 2022, and the second part, the last 13 episodes, aired from 1 October to 24 December 2022.
 The first season was directed by Kazuhiro Furuhashi, with music by (K)now Name, character designs by Kazuaki Shimada, while Kazuaki Shimada and Kyoji Asano are chief animation directors.
 It was first announced in October 2021.

 Following the chapter naming practice of the original manga, the episode titles in the anime series are written as "Mission" with a number (e.g. "Mission 1", "Mission 2", etc.) which the counting continues to the subsequent seasons.
 This season adapts 38 main chapters of the manga, from Mission 1 to Mission 38, along with a couple of side stories: Extra Mission 1 and Short Mission 1 to 5.

 Season 2

 In December 2022, a second season and a theatrical film were announced at the Jump Festa 2023 event.
 Ichirō Ōkouchi is replacing Furuhashi as scriptwriter, with the remaining staff and cast reprising their roles.
 The second season, consisting of 12 episodes, aired from 7 October to 23 December 2023.

+Continued from last season, the season starts with "Mission 26" and adapts 21 main chapters of the manga, from Mission 39 to Mission 59, along with a couple of side stories: Extra Mission 2 and Short Mission 6 to 7.

 Season 3

 On 9 June 2024, a third season was announced at the Spy × Family Anime Extra Mission special event.
 Yukiko Imai is replacing Furuhashi and Takahiro Harada as the season's director, while the remaining staff and cast reprising their roles.
-It premiered on 4 October 2025.
+It aired from 4 October to 27 December 2025.

+Continued from last season, the season starts with "Mission 38" and adapts 26 main chapters of the manga, from Mission 60 to Mission 87, along with a side story: Short Mission 10.